neildawson/neildawson.github.io/_work/weeklyinterviews.md

 ---
 title: "Weekly Customer Interviews"
 description: "Establishing a continuous, lightweight research habit to broaden our customer knowledge"
----
+introduction: >
  At TotallyMoney we often ran usability tests and interviews with a project focus, but rarely conducted broader research to learn more about our customers and find new opportunities.

  When my squad made a commitment to listen to our customers every week, I built a habit of regular customer interviews, then developed it into a shared product design practice.

  I learned (and proved to the business) that discovery research doesn’t have to be big, time consuming, and occasional.

-### My responsibilities
+responsibilities:
-- Making it happen!
+  - "Making it happen!"
-- Interview design and facilitation
+  - "Interview design and facilitation"
-- Screening and scheduling participants
+  - "Screening and scheduling participants"
-- Coaching facilitators
+  - "Coaching facilitators"
-- Wrangling observers and observations
+  - "Wrangling observers and observations"

-### Results
+results:
-- Over 15 weekly interviews (and counting!)
+  - "Over 15 weekly interviews (and counting!)"
-- More than a third of the company attended an interview
+  - "More than a third of the company attended an interview"
-- Now an established ritual for the team
+  - "Now an established ritual for the team"
+---

 ## How it started